 Maintenance of stockwater races is separated into three areas of responsibility; Council, Waimakariri Irrigation Ltd (WIL) and property owners.
-These are shown on the stockwater map as black, yellow and blue lines respectively.
-In addition the red lines denote races that are physically maintained by WIL, but costs are shared.
+These are shown on the stockwater map (available here: Stockwater Map).
+The red lines denote races that are physically maintained by WIL, but costs are shared.

 In summary, Council are responsible for some feeder races or where a race does not supply stockwater to the adjacent property through which it runs.
 Waimakariri Irrigation Ltd are responsible for all races supplying a combination of irrigation and stockwater and property owners are responsible for races supplying stockwater.
 This includes races located within the adjacent road reserve.
 Maintenance of structures such control gates, piped races and road culverts is the responsibility of Council.
 Council maintenance is undertaken by WIL under the existing service level agreement.